 Our barristers advise and represent clients:

-The following are invited to contact the clerks on 020 7353 3102 for a quote for our barristers’ services (or e-mail firstname.lastname@example.org):
+The below are invited to contact the clerks for a quote for our barristers’ services.

 Barristers in chambers most often charge hourly rates for private criminal and immigration work (where the client is not eligible for legal aid).
 Barristers in chambers most often charge fixed fees for other types of work.